Dasu Sriramulu: Musical compositions

-Dance Compositions
+Dance compositions

 The poet, composer Dasu Sriramulu's association with traditional dancers, their patrons (kings, landlords) and devadasis (temple dancers resulted in his treatise Abhinaya Darpanam, padams and javalis.
 Kuchipudi gurus, and choreographers consulted Sriramulu for their dance performances.
 Temple dancers performed his compositions and paid public tribute to him.
 Kuchipudi expert Vedantam Ramalinga Sastry reveals: "Kuchipudi gurus like Bhagavathula Vissaiah were enriched by his inputs."
 There was a dance programme on his compositions choreographed by Swapnasundari, which was performed by her disciples.

-Social Reformer
+Social reformer

 His long time association with Social Reform Movement, enabled him to render meritorious services to a magazine 'Social Reform', in addition to his works on the subject.
 Sriramulu also started a school in 1886 to help middle school English teacher when he lost his employment on false allegations.

 Devadasis dances were arranged during temple festivals and marriages.
 They were taking his help in learning the lyrics of javalis, padams, music and dance.
 They were seeking his permission and blessings to perform dances.
 He wrote these javalis and padams for them and also found a school of music in Eluru appointing teachers.

 He was participating in many literary social gatherings, taking his wife along with him, which was against the social customs during his time.
 He taught music to his daughter Saradamba, - a taboo in those days.
 He allowed his daughter to give concerts also.
-His daughter’s education became hindrance to her wedding as per then social norms, even though he followed liberal practices in his son’s marriages.
+His daughter's education became hindrance to her wedding as per then social norms, even though he followed liberal practices in his son's marriages.
 He did not follow meaningless social injunctions set in the name of tradition and customs.
-He wrote ‘mundan khandana’ opposing the religious practice of shaving the heads of widows and started a monthly journal ‘analpa jalpita kalpavalli’ to propagate the correct views on traditions.
+He wrote ‘mundan khandana’ opposing the religious practice of shaving the heads of widows and wrote articles like ‘duracaara pisaach bhaMjani’, condemning these evil practices.
+To propagate the correct views on traditions and started a monthly journal ‘analpa jalpita kalpavalli’ to propagate the correct views on traditions.